oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

   ![Drag and Drop Invoke API Activity](./images/configure-compute-availability.png " ")

-    In the Rendering Tree, notice that there are some Fields marked in Red.
-The **CHECK_AVAILABILITY** function has 3 Parameters, highlighted in RED, to show that they are required.
+    In the rendering tree, notice that there are some fields marked in **Red**.
+The **CHECK_AVAILABILITY** function has 3 parameters, highlighted in RED, to show that they are required.

 3. Under **Compute Doctor Availability**, expand **Parameters** and Select **Function Result**, in the Property Editor, enter/select the following: